baby mama physical therapy & pilates

 • Urinary Incontinence (leakage with sneezing, coughing, running, jumping)

-• Pelvic organ prolapse and prevention of prolapse surgery
+• Pelvic organ prolapse (pelvic heaviness) and prevention of prolapse surgery

 • Peri and menopause